 - I’ve read that they reduce blood pressure – but I don’t know that for a fact.

 Add these wonderful seeds to everything!
-Oatmeal, yogurt, pancake mix, smoothies, on top of a sweet potato, etc. For the most part, I buy my flaxseed at Sprouts, and I have purchased Chia seeds only once thru Vitacost, however, Chia seeds can be found on Amazon too.
+Oatmeal, yogurt, pancake mix, smoothies, on top of a sweet potato, etc. For the most part, I buy my flaxseed at Sprouts, and I was given Chia seeds from Chosen Foods as an ambassador last year, however, Chia seeds can be found on Amazon too.

 Flaxseed Vs. Chia Seed – The Differences